Skip to content

 Standalone Components ๐Ÿ—๏ธ

 Standalone components are Angularโ€™s default and recommended approach for building modern applications!
+Since Angular 19, standalone is the default for all components, directives, and pipes โ€” you no longer need to set standalone: true explicitly.
 Think of them as independent LEGO blocks that donโ€™t need a big box (NgModule) to organize them.
-Theyโ€™re now the standard way to build Angular apps - simpler, more modular, and future-ready!

 Standalone components are Angular components that work independently without NgModules.
 They manage their own dependencies and can be imported directly where needed.
+Since Angular 19, all components are standalone by default โ€” no flag needed.

 Why Standalone is Now the Standard: